-Research.
-We perform research at UCM to support learning of new knowledge and treatments that may help all patients.
-We will tell you about and get your permission for any research that involves information that may show who you are, as is required by law.
-All human subject research is looked over by our Institutional Review Board.
+Research: We perform research at UCM to support learning of new knowledge and treatments that may help all patients and the community.
+As required by law, we will tell you about and get your permission for any research that involves information that may show who you are.

+All human subject research is looked over by an Institutional Review Board (IRB).
+Protected health information that is approved by the IRB and used for research is then considered research information and is not part of the health record.
 UCM researchers may look at your medical information to know if future studies are possible or to find and contact you to see if you want to take part in research.